clemencegoh/Python_Algorithms/README.md

 # Python_Algorithms
-Repo for algorithms in python - continually growing
+Repo for algorithms and simple projects in python.
+(continually growing)